Blame the stores for their inconsistent naming schemes.

 you should always double-check what comes through.

-differently, so creating a bridge with other formats and databases (Backloggd, HowLongToBeat,
+Creating a solid bridge with other databases (Backloggd, HowLongToBeat,

-IsThereAnyDeal, etc.) requires custom work.
-If there's a specific site you'd like GamesGraph to support,
+IsThereAnyDeal, etc.) requires custom work, but if there's a specific site you think GamesGraph should support,

-Manually, I'm afraid.
-Microsoft, Sony, and Nintendo have never published official APIs
+Unfortunately not.
+Microsoft, Sony, and Nintendo have never published

 that provide console sign-in plus your list of owned titles, and everything available today is based